 Left: Red Rooibos | Middle: Green Rooibos | Right: Honeybush.
 Photo credit: Zhi Tea

 When buying rooibos, there are a few characteristics you can look for to tell if it’s high quality or not.
-Higher grades have mainly longer needle-like leaves with few or no stems.
-There shouldn’t be many broken, crumbled leaves – they should be mostly intact.
-The aroma of the dry leaves should be rich and sweet.
-Loose leaf is generally going to be higher quality with a richer taste than bagged.
+Higher grades of rooibos have mainly longer needle-like leaves with few or no stems.
+Beware of many broken, crumbled leaves – they should be mostly intact.
+The aroma of the dry leaves should also be rich and sweet.
+Generally, loose leaf or tea sachets are going to be of higher quality with a richer taste than tea bags.

 To maintain freshness, you should store your rooibos leaves in a dry, cool, odor-free environment, ideally in an airtight container made for loose leaf tea storage.
-This will allow the leaves to retain their flavor and antioxidant content.
+This will allow the leaves to retain their fresh flavor and high antioxidant content.

-Experience rooibos tea for yourself in your next Sips by Box!
+Experience rooibos tea for yourself with your own Sips by Box!
 Take the personalized tea quiz and look out for rooibos blends like this Lemon Rooibos from Cederbos by My Red Tea in your next box.
 You can also find teas like this Organic Rooibos Vanilla by Oteas in the Sips by Tea Shop.

 HOW TO MAKE ROOIBOS TEA

-Rooibos tea is pretty easy to brew – you can either steep it like black/herbal tea using boiling water for several minutes (longer steep times bring out more flavor, antioxidants and nutrients), or you can cold brew it overnight!
-Here are a few general rooibos tea brewing tips to keep in mind:
+Rooibos tea is the easiest tea to brew.
+You can either steep it like black tea or herbal tea using boiling water for several minutes as longer steep times bring out more flavor, antioxidants and nutrients, or you can cold brew it overnight.
+Here are a few general rooibos tea brewing tips to help you brew the perfect cup!